Asynchronous Reasoning: Training-Free Interactive Thinking LLMs: Experiments

+We use three model families: the original Qwen3 family from 0.6B to 32B~\cite{qwen3}, Qwen3 (2507) models in 30B-A3B and 235B-A22B sizes, and GPT-OSS-20B/120B~\cite{openai2025gptoss120bgptoss20bmodel}.
+To better showcase the setups, we run Qwen3 30B-A3B (2507) and GPT-OSS-120B on an H100 GPU, the 235B-A22B model on a B200 GPU, and the rest on A100.
+To fit the 235B model into a single GPU, we use NF4 expert-only quantization~\cite{dettmers2023qlora} and Qwen3 MoE fused kernels~\cite{transformers-qwen3-moe-fused} .
+The GPT-OSS models come with native ${\approx}4$-bit quantization and inference kernels.
+We evaluate the impact of the GPU choice and quantization in Appendix~\ref{app:extra_ablation}.

+Our results for MATH-500, MMLU-Pro and GPQA-Diamond are summarized in Figure~\ref{fig:exp_math500_grouped} (right) and Figure~\ref{fig:exp_main_mmlu_gpqa} (both), other benchmark / model pairs are gathered in Tables~\ref{tab:exp_main_benchmarks} and~\ref{tab:exp_main_spoken_mqa}.
+To save space, we report larger models on AIME-2025 because smaller Qwen3 variants score poorly regardless of reasoning type.
+Likewise, we focus on smaller models for SpokenMQA multistep reasoning since it contains relatively simple problems that do not need large model reasoning.
+That said, we report the remaining model-benchmark pairs in Appendix~\ref{app:detailed_benchmarks} (Tables~\ref{tab:math500-app}---\ref{tab:spoken-mqa-app}) for completeness.

-We summarize our results in Table~\ref{tab:additional-benchmarks}: across both benchmarks, we found that AsyncReasoning significantly reduces both time to first token and overall delays time while providing more accurate answers than the non-thinking baseline, though not quite as accurate as slow (synchronous) reasoning mode.
-Similarly to the previous section, we found that many of the errors can be attributed to writer giving the answer prematurely.
-In other words, the thinker does not always pause the writer when needed, suggesting that further improvements to the mode-switching strategy can improve accuracy, which is a promising direction for future work.
+Overall, we observe the same behavior as before: AsyncReasoning significantly reduces both time to first token and overall delays while providing more accurate answers than the non-thinking baseline.
+One notable exception is that smaller models (e.g. Qwen3-0.6B) lose more accuracy with asynchronous reasoning.
+On a closer examination, we found that many of the errors in smaller LLMs can be attributed to the writer giving the answer prematurely, suggesting that small models may struggle with mode switching.
+In future work, it would be interesting to revisit smaller models and see if their performance can be augmented with fine-tuning or training ``mode-switching heads''.